 Pruning Pepper Plants – How Prune Pepper Plants Right

 Pruning pepper plants is the simple process of removing portions of the plant to invigorate new growth.
 It is easy, but not always necessary.
-So, in this article, I’ll cover why you may wish to prune your peppers, and how to do it properly.
+So, in this article, I’ll cover why you might want to prune your peppers, and how to do it properly.

 Before you jump right into cutting your plants back, consider whether pruning is a good option.
 Most pepper plants will grow perfectly well without ever pruning.
 But, there are a few cases where you may want to give it a shot.
 Let’s get into it!